gitbls/sdm/README.md

 * `--hdmigroup` *num* - hdmigroup setting in config.txt
 * `--hdmimode` *num* - hdmimode setting in config.txt
 * `--nspawnsw` *"switches"* - Provide additional switches for the systemd-nspawn command
 * `--poptions` *value* - Controls which scripts will be called by sdm-phase1.
-Possible options include: firstboot, apps, and xwindows.
+Possible options include: firstboot, noupgrade, apps, and xwindows.
 Enter multiple values as a single string separated by a colon or comma.
 For example `--poptions firstboot:apps` or `--poptions firstboot,apps,xwindows`
 * `--showapt` - Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
 * `--uid` *uid* - Use the specified uid rather than the next assignable uid for the new user, if created.